ChalmersGU-AI-course/shrdlite-course-project/READ_ME.txt

     The two heuristic parts have equal value, meaning that the movement to the left and right has the same heuristic cost as the pulling and dropping of an object.

+    The code is found inside: Heuristics.ts

+Notes:
+    * From out own testing of the project, there are no strange or unexpected behaviour.